lawfareblog/hacking-cybersecurity/README.md

 #### Mac M1/M2 Users

-The latest Apple Mac models use a custom M1 or M2 ARM chipset that is **not 64-bit** architecture.
+The latest Apple Mac models use a custom M1 or M2 ARM chipset, known as Apple Silicon, that is **not an Intel** architecture.
 This is a relatively new development, and virtualization on these Mac M1/M2 machines can be tricky.
 On these systems, the best solution seems to be [Parallels](https://www.parallels.com/blogs/parallels-desktop-apple-silicon-mac/), with [VMware Fusion](https://www.kali.org/docs/virtualization/install-VMware-silicon-host/) as an alternate option.

 * [Download Parallels for Mac M1/M2 models](https://www.parallels.com/blogs/parallels-desktop-apple-silicon-mac/)
 	- [Install Kali Linux on Mac M1/M2 using Parallels](https://www.kali.org/docs/virtualization/install-parallels-guest-vm/)